ranapp/ECS171Project/README.md

 # ECS171Project Group 19

-## Project_Group19.ipynb
+## Machine Learning Part
-Contains all EDA, data preprocessing, training models and the results.
+Project_Group19.ipynb contains all EDA, data preprocessing, training models and the results.

 ## Dataset
 dataset.csv contains the data used for this project.